balditommaso/PyLandscape/README.md

 ## Usage
 ### Install from Pip
-You can install the library from pip (soon available!)
+You can install the library from pip:
 ```
 pip install pylandscape
 ```